arvigeus/AZ-204/Questions/Cosmos DB.md

 - [x] Use `PartitionKey` for point read.
 - [ ] Set the `EnableContentResponseOnWrite` request option to false.
-- [x] Use `FeedIterator` for iteratin multiple pages of query results.
+- [x] Use `FeedIterator` for iterating multiple pages of query results.
 - [ ] Increase the size of your documents.

 Answer: Utilizing `PartitionKey` for point read can reduce Request Unit (RU) charges and enhance performance, particularly for read-heavy workloads, while employing `FeedIterator` can improve performance when handling multiple pages of query results, a common scenario in read-heavy workloads.